pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 * ``--output-format repr``: Python repr format of the objects.

-  This is the structure and data of the pywbem Python objects representing these CIM objects and can be useful in understanding the pywbem interpretation of the CIM objects:
+  This is the structure and data of the pywbem Python objects representing each CIM objects and can be useful in understanding the pywbem interpretation of the CIM objects: